-Release of the Study on the Economic Impact of the Co-operative Sector in Canada in 2015
+Release of The Study on the Economic Impact of the Co-operative Sector in Canada in 2015

-Conducted earlier this year using data collected in 2015 from 5,730 co-operatives, this study is one of the most comprehensive ever done, and provides a comprehensive portrait of Canadian co-operatives.
-Among other things, it presents descriptive statistics for 2015, five- and ten-year trends, and the economic impact of the sector on the Canadian economy.
+/EIN News/ -- Conducted earlier this year using data collected in 2015 from 5,730 co-operatives, this study is one of the most comprehensive ever done, and provides a comprehensive portrait of Canadian co-operatives.
+Among other things, it presents descriptive statistics for 2015, five and ten-year trends, and the economic impact of the sector on the Canadian economy.

-Commenting on the study, Peter Cameron, Acting Executive Director of the Ontario Co-operative Association stated: "The co-operative sector should be recognized as a key sector and important economic driver.
-Ontario’s 1,500+ co-operatives alone operate in 1,900 locations and in 400 communities, employing over 57,000 people.
-They are an integral part of the social and economic fabric of the province, and play a key role in building a more sustainable and equitable economy."
+Commenting on the study, Claude Gauthier, GROWMARK, Inc. executive director Ontario operations, stated: “Co-operatives need to be recognized as a sustainable democratic business model.
+The agriculture co-operative network in Ontario has served its farmer-owners for more than 100 years, and today, FS Co-operatives account for more than one billion dollars to the Ontario economy.”

+GROWMARK, Inc. is regional agriculture co-operative that provides agriculture-related products and services to farmers and rural residents in Ontario and the United States through local FS branded member co-operatives and GROWMARK subsidiaries.
+FS branded and related products and services include crop inputs, crop protection, seed, grain marketing, energy products and services, feed and animal health as well a variety of consumer related products for farm, home and garden, through its more than 70 sites throughout rural Ontario.
+Visit: www.growmark.com or www.fssystem.com to learn more.

 HIGHLIGHTS OF THE STUDY